 I tried therapy on and off over those 30 years, and nothing clicked to make me want to stay sober.
-So I decided to start searching for the reason(s) why I had spent so much time hurting myself.
+So, I decided to take a different approach and start searching for the reason(s) why I had spent so much time hurting myself.
 I made up my mind to begin a journey and part of this journey included revisiting Yoga and Meditation.

 I wanted to find other places offering Meditation classes and took a chance by calling an organization I had visited several months before that.
 I called the Jacques Marchais Museum of Tibetan Art in Staten Island.
 As it turns out, they offered a Saturday morning Meditation class.

-I visited the museum that Saturday and took my first Meditation class.
+That Saturday, I visited the museum and took their Meditation class.

 I must admit that I was not convinced by this class that this was necessarily the best place to study Meditation, but I was interested enough in the class to return the following Saturday for a follow up.